Purpose of the Project

 - Duly enrolled students in their 3rd, 4th, 5th or 6th year of a Medicine and Surgery degree course

 - Duly enrolled students in their 3rd, 4th, 5th or 6th year of a Dentistry and Dental Prosthetics degree course

 - Duly enrolled students in their 3rd year and students who graduated up to six months prior to the event from any of the three-year health-related degree courses

 - Duly enrolled students in their 3rd, 4th or 5th year of a Pharmacy and Pharmaceutical Chemistry and Technology degree course

-- Duly enrolled students on a Medical Biotechnology Master’s degree course
+- Duly enrolled students on a Biology Master’s degree course:

 In order to ensure greater inclusion, applications may be accepted from Medicine and Surgery students who are duly enrolled in universities outside of Italy.